Layyah Barakat: Career

 In the United States Layyah Barakat took an interest in reform work, especially prison reform and temperance.
 She served on committees of the Pennsylvania Prison Society, touring and inspecting prisons with other concerned men and women.
 She was a delegate to the fourth world conference of the Woman's Christian Temperance Union in Toronto in 1897.
 She was "a delightful public speaker... much in demand" for women's church groups, where she was admired for her "sweet face and simple story", but also for her "fervent eloquence".

 Layyah Barakat's autobiography, A Message from Mount Lebanon (1912), is believed to be the first autobiography by an Arab-American woman to be published.
 In 1919 she carried donated food and clothing to Syria.
 In 1922, a small orphanage for girls in Abeih was opened by Protestant missionaries and named after Layyah Barakat, in recognition of her fundraising work.
 She traveled back to her hometown to attend the opening.

 Personal life

 Layyah Alkazin married Elias Barakat, a fellow Christian missionary in Egypt; they had three children.
 Elias Barakat died in 1909.
-Layyah Barakat died in 1940, aged 81 years.
+Layyah Barakat died December 4, 1940, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.